Douglas R4D-8

-The Douglas R4D-8 (later redesignated C-117D) is a military transport aircraft developed from the civilian Douglas DC-3S (Super DC-3) airliner.
+The Douglas R4D-8 (later redesignated C-117D) is a military transport aircraft that was developed from the civilian Douglas DC-3S (Super DC-3) airliner.
 It was used by the United States Navy and United States Marine Corps during the Korean War and Vietnam War.

 Design and development

 During World War II, the armed forces of many countries used the C-47 and modified DC-3s for the transport of troops, cargo, and wounded.
 The US Navy designation was R4D.
 More than 10,000 aircraft were produced in Long Beach and Santa Monica, California, and Oklahoma City, Oklahoma.
 Between March 1943 and August 1945, the Oklahoma City plant produced 5,354 C-47s.

 Super DC-3

-Large numbers of DC-3s and surplus C-47s were in commercial use in the United States in the 1940s.
-In response to proposed changes to the Civil Air Regulations airworthiness requirements that would limit the continuing use of these aircraft, Douglas offered a late-1940s DC-3 conversion to improve takeoff and single-engine performance.
+Large numbers of DC-3s and surplus C-47s were in commercial use in the 1940s.
+In response to proposed changes to the Civil Air Regulations airworthiness requirements that would restrict use of these aircraft, Douglas offered a conversion to improve takeoff and single-engine performance.